zachgrayio/swift-tensorflow/README.md

 Note: if you wanted to run these commands from outside of the container, as we did the previous examples, you'd simple include the following before each `swift` binary interaction: `docker run --rm -v ${PWD}:/usr/src zachgray/swift-tensorflow:4.2`.

+1: Start the interactive session:

 ```bash
 docker run --rm -it -v ${PWD}:/usr/src zachgray/swift-tensorflow:4.2 /bin/bash
 ```

+2: Create a library called `example`:

 ```bash
 mkdir example && swift package --package-path example init --type library
 ```

-Add some dependencies to `Package.swift`, and make the library dynamic so we can import it and it's dependencies.
+3: Add some dependencies to `Package.swift`, and make the library dynamic so we can import it and it's dependencies.
 Here's an example:

 ```swift
 // swift-tools-version:4.0